 - I have made my first $100 from Halfway Anywhere

-Yes, I should have really been excited about my new employment, home, and surroundings, but getting that first payment from Google (after literally years of blogging) felt like a confirmation that there was some level of viability in Halfway Anywhere.
+Yes, I should have been excited about my new employment, home, and surroundings, but getting that first payment from Google (after literally years of blogging) felt like confirmation there was Halfway Anywhere viable.
 That said, I was never going to be able to support myself on a $100-every-three-years payment schedule.

 And so I worked in Japan, taking the weekends to explore the country’s mountains, the school holidays to travel to abroad to places like Taiwan and Nepal, and, perhaps most importantly, slowly paying off my credit card balance before the dreaded 18-month promotional period came to an end.

 I continued posting on the blog, documenting my hikes, travels, and life in Japan, as I saw the site’s traffic steadily (albeit very slowly) increase.

 It was also during my first couple of months in Japan that I discovered something else: affiliate marketing.

 In case the term affiliate marketing is new to you, here’s what it is in a nutshell: companies pay publishers, usually in the form of a sales commission, for customers directed to said companies by said publishers.

 I was already linking out to a lot of companies’ websites when talking about what gear I used, so I decided to see if any of these companies had affiliate programs.
 Some of them did and so I integrated these programs into the blog.